 - Flirting that shifts into pressure when the other person does not respond

 Most people do not start by filing a complaint.
-They test the waters with friends, ask if they are overreacting, or say things like, “I just avoid him,” and call it a coping strategy.
+They test the waters with friends, ask if they are overreacting, or say things like, โI just avoid him,โ and call it a coping strategy.

 Why Gender-Based Misconduct in the Workplace Still Happens

-You can have a detailed policy and a yearly training and still see Gender-Based Misconduct in the Workplace.
+You can have a detailed policy and a yearly training and still see gender-based misconduct in the workplace.
 That disconnect usually comes from what people see day after day, not what is written on paper.

 Common patterns include: